Everyting about VLOOKUP

 All formulas are identical with no post-editing required.

-16. Use VLOOKUP + MATCH for a fully dynamic column index
+The formula we are using is this:16.
+Use VLOOKUP + MATCH for a fully dynamic column index

 Taking the above tip one step further, you can use MATCH to look up the position of a column in a table and return a fully dynamic column index.